 On January 19, 2011, the Company entered into an administration agreement with MCC Advisors.
 Pursuant to this agreement, MCC Advisors furnishes us with office facilities and equipment, clerical, bookkeeping, recordkeeping and other administrative services related to the operations of the Company.
 We reimburse MCC Advisors for our allocable portion of overhead and other expenses incurred by it performing its obligations under the administration agreement, including rent and our allocable portion of the cost of certain of our officers and their respective staff.
 From time to time, our administrator may pay amounts owed by us to third-party service providers and we will subsequently reimburse our administrator for such amounts paid on our behalf.
-For the three months ended December 31, 2016 and 2015, we incurred \$0.9 million and \$0.9 million in administrator expenses, respectively.
+For the three and six months ended March 31, 2017, we incurred \$1.0 million and \$1.9 million in administrator expenses, respectively.
+For the three and six months ended March 31, 2016, we incurred \$1.0 million and \$2.0 million in administrator expenses, respectively.